bitovi/academy/src/typescript/1-why-typescript.md

-@page typescript/why-typescript Why Typescript
+@page typescript/why-typescript Why TypeScript
 @parent typescript 0

-@description Why Typescript has secured a place in the JavaScript ecosystem.
+@description Learn why TypeScript has secured a place in the JavaScript ecosystem and how to write + compile TypeScript.

 @body

-## Why Typescript
+## What is TypeScript?

-Typescript is a typed superset of JavaScript that compiles to plain JavaScript.
-Typed support helps enhance code quality and readability, assists in self-documenting, and the compiler does typechecking to catch errors before runtime.
-Typescript offers more modern(think ES6) features of JavaScript and the use of classes and interfaces to write code in an object oriented sense.
+TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+Typing helps enhance code quality and readability, assists in self-documenting, and the compiler uses _typechecking_ to catch errors before runtime.
+TypeScript offers more modern(think ES6) features of JavaScript and the use of classes and interfaces to write code in an object oriented sense.

 ### Typechecking